MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Execute-AzureADLabelSync.md

 ## SYNOPSIS
 This cmdlet is available only in Office 365 Security & Compliance Center PowerShell.
 For more information, see [Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell).

-Use the Execute-AzureADLabelSync cmdlet to ???
+Use the Execute-AzureADLabelSync cmdlet to start the synchronization of sensitivity labels into Azure Active Directory to allow the applicaton of sensitivty labels to the following containers:  Microsoft Teams sites, Office 365 groups, and SharePoint sites.
+This is necessary if you are using senstivity labels before September of 2019.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).